Fintech Product & Operational Systems

 Most clients are not failing technically.

-The systems underneath start to strain.
+The systems underneath start to break under pressure.

 What I Do